johnjackoleary/cfi-commonplace-book/Filed/Non-Tower Radio Communication Examples.md

 This is meant to tell local traffic where you are, and how you'll enter the pattern.

 ## Crossing Overhead
-> <span class="comm-text">"Watsonville traffic, Cessna Tango India Sierra, overhead at two thousand two hundred feet, teardrop to enter the left forty five runway two zero, Watsonville"</span>
+> <span class="comm-text">"Watsonville traffic, Cessna Tango India Sierra, overhead at two thousand two hundred feet, teardrop to enter the left forty-five runway two zero, Watsonville"</span>

-You may also say "turning downwind" instead of "teardrop", although a teardrop entry is preferred.
+You may also say "turning downwind" instead of "teardrop", depending on your entry method.

+> [!tip]
+> Some pilots prefer to say "maneuvering to enter on the 45", instead of "teardrop to enter on the 45".
+>
+> The former is probably more correct,^[A teardrop entry is a specific IFR maneuver, and implies a different shape] but now that [[ForeFlight]] calls this a "teardrop" as well, you're probably fine to say either.

 ![[Non-Towered Pattern Entry.jpeg]]